 What Are Repeated Miscarriages?

-Pregnancies that are confirmed only by a blood test (hCG) are considered chemical pregnancies, because the gestation is confirmed through chemical means, instead of ultrasound visualization.
-Clinical pregnancy is pregnancy that has reached a stage where the gestation can be seen on ultrasound.
+Pregnancies that are confirmed only by a blood test (hCG) are considered “chemical pregnancies,” because the gestation is confirmed through chemical means, instead of ultrasound visualization of the fetus.
+“Clinical pregnancy” refers to a pregnancy that has reached a stage where the gestation can be seen on ultrasound.
 Miscarriages refer to losses of pregnancies that reached this “clinical” stage, past the chemical stage.

 |Very early pregnancy loss, characterized by a positive pregnancy test (hCG) that is not maintained.
 A chemical pregnancy never reaches the stage where a gestational sac is seen on ultrasound examination.||Loss of a clinical pregnancy, i.e., a pregnancy loss after the fetus has reached a stage that is visible on ultrasound examination.|

-In life outside of fertility treatment settings, most women do not know they had chemical pregnancies, since most women do not have pregnancy test so early in their pregnancy.
+In life outside of fertility treatment settings, most women do not know they had chemical pregnancies, since most women do not take a pregnancy test so early in their pregnancy.
 During infertility treatments, however, we do diagnose these very early pregnancy losses routinely, because every treatment cycle is followed up with a very early pregnancy test.
 (Honest fertility programs do not consider chemical pregnancies as part of their IVF success rate statistics.
 Those statistics should exclusively include clinical pregnancies.)

 The miscarriage of a clinical pregnancy can take place either before or after the ultrasound show a fetal heart rate.
-In a normally progressing pregnancy, a fetal heart should be present sometime between approximately 5.5 and 6 weeks from the first day of last menstrual period.
+In a normally progressing pregnancy, a fetal heart should be present sometime between approximately 5.5 and 6 weeks from the first day of the last menstrual period.
 If a pregnancy stops growing before fetal heart, or if no heart is seen by the expected time (which is usually a sign of an abnormal pregnancy), then the pregnancy is generally considered to be a “blighted ovum” or missed abortion.
 Whether a pregnancy loss occurs before or after fetal heart activity is quite important, because the timing of the miscarriage can provide a hint at the underlying cause (for details, continue reading.)